shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ## C Data Type:
+- Size is decided by compiler, but OS can still enforce.
 - May change due to MCU size (8bits vs 32 bits)
 - It's better to ``` #define uint8_t```
 | Type               | Bits    | Range                                       | Printf Symbol |